-- A. The parties agree not to discriminate in employment and membership and will use all due diligence to ensure that bargaining unit members are selected, appointed and promoted from among the most qualified, not on the basis of race, color, religion, national origin, age, sex, physical or mental disability, marital status, change in marital status, pregnancy, parenthood, political affiliation or belief, or Union affiliation, or otherwise as specified in law. - The parties agree that they shall not discriminate in any employment matter against any employee with regard to race, religion, color, national origin, age, sex, sexual orientation or gender identification, physical or mental disability, marital status, change in marital status, pregnancy, parenthood, political affiliation or political belief or Union affiliation.
-Further, the parties agree to support appropriate action against any employee engaged in illegal harassment. - B. The Union acknowledges its members have the right to use the Employer's internal discrimination complaint procedure.
-Disputes arising under this provision, for which there is a legal remedy may be processed through the grievance procedures, but are not arbitrable. - Employees shall have the right to utilize the Employer's Internal Discrimination Complaint Procedure should a dispute involving the provision of this section arise.
+- A. The parties agree that they shall not discriminate in any employment matter against any employee with regard to race, religion, color, national origin, age, sex, sexual orientation or gender identification, physical or mental disability, marital status, change in marital status, pregnancy, parenthood, political affiliation or political belief or Union affiliation.
+Further, the parties agree to support appropriate action against any employee engaged in illegal harassment. - B. Employees shall have the right to utilize the Employer's Internal Discrimination Complaint Procedure should a dispute involving the provision of this section arise.
 This procedure shall be the sole method of resolution of disputes arising from this section.